 I was training for the Chicago Marathon at the time, so I would go to CrossFit in the morning, and then run for hours-on-end at night.
 I was terrified of eating carbs (and food in general), I abused my Adderall prescription to help me not eat, and spent most of my days obsessing over food and my appearance.

-… But I was always obsessing over MyFitnessPal, constantly hungry, would wake up multiple times a night, limited myself to 1800-2000 calories (despite training hours a day – stupid), took Tupperware to pool parties/restaurants, my hair was falling out by the handful, I chronically felt “tired but wired,” drank too much caffeine, my joints perpetually ached, my thyroid + sex hormones were non-existent, digestion was horrible, & sex drive = 0.
+After the marathon passed, I stopped running and eventually chased competitive CrossFit.
+In 2016, our team qualified for the CrossFit Regionals in South Central.
+I was always obsessing over MyFitnessPal, constantly hungry, would wake up multiple times a night, limited myself to 1800-2000 calories (despite training hours a day – oof), took Tupperware to pool parties/restaurants because I was afraid of dining out, my hair was falling out by the handful, I chronically felt “tired but wired,” drank too much caffeine, my joints perpetually ached, my thyroid + sex hormones were non-existent, digestion was horrible, & sex drive = 0.
 I was really, really miserable.

-We’ve come a long way from the girl with an eating disorder that went to college for a degree in food, nutrition, and dietetics.
+We’ve come a long way from the girl with an eating disorder that went to college to pursue a degree in food, nutrition, and dietetics.

 I’ve learned so many things the hard way, and I wouldn’t wish what I’ve been through on anyone.
 But if I could do anything different, I’m not sure that I would.
-Sharing my own personal health and fitness journey has enabled me to reach thousands and thousands of people around the world and get them to question and analyze the way they view their nutrition, exercise, and lifestyle habits.
+Sharing my own personal health/fitness journey has enabled me to reach thousands and thousands of people around the world and get them to question and analyze the way they view their nutrition, exercise, and lifestyle habits.

-I found my healing in 12+ years of coaching and educating others.
+I found my healing in 13+ years of coaching and educating others.
 I’m still finding it every day ♥️